Pressure Sore Complications from Spinal Cord Injuries

 Thus, combining all these SCI sequelae results in the universal problem of pressure skin injuries and ulcers, especially over the buttocks, sacrum, heels, ankles and knees.
 When the SCI is in the neck, quadripelegia (tetraplegia) can affect other pressure areas like the elbows, shoulders and spine.

-Knowing the predispositions for pressure injuries and wounds, MDS is the perfect solution to markedly reduce the incidence of these injuries.
-Stopping these injuries/wounds saves stress to the patient and his/her family, reduces costly healing treatments, halts further advancement of the injury, and limits the scaring tissue that predisposes the skin to further breakdown.
+Knowing the predispositions for pressure injuries (wounds / sores), MDS is the perfect solution to markedly reduce the incidence of these injuries.
+Stopping these injuries saves stress to the patient and his/her family, reduces costly healing treatments, halts further advancement of the injury, and limits the scaring tissue that predisposes the skin to further breakdown.
 This is because healed and scar tissue is weaker than normal skin.

 Miracle Dressing is a durable, protective, breathing “second skin” which stays on the vulnerable skin or healing wound for 21 to 28 days and minimizes pinching or friction damage.
-The ingredients of Natural Marine Extract™ have been shown to not only dramatically improve the healing process, but also improve the health of vulnerable, atrophic and damaged skin.
-Thus, this combination of patented and patent-pending technologies not only protects and heals but helps make the skin healthier and more resilient to future injury.
+In addition, if the Miracle of the Sea Aloe Vera Gel is applied daily, the ingredients of Natural Marine Extract™ have been shown to not only dramatically improve the healing process, but also improve the health of vulnerable, atrophic and damaged skin.
+Thus, MDS not only protects and heals but helps make the skin healthier and more resilient to future injury.

 Sacral Pressure Sore Before and After 8 Days